HomeTentsTents by SizeThe 10 Best 8 Person Tents for Family Camping – 2026

 Wilderness Times may receive commissions for links included in articles to Amazon and other affiliate partners.
 We take pride in our testing and research, and recommendations are not given out lightly.

-No matter youre reason, sleeping in a smaller tent is just not going to cut it.
+No matter your reason, a smaller tent just won’t cut it for a group this size.

-Here are the best 8 person tents on the market today:
+Here are the best 8-person tents we’ve reviewed:

 CORE 9-Person Instant Cabin Tent